choeffer/360pibot/docs/install.rst

 The following steps are specific to the Raspberry Pi.
 It is necessary to install the ``pigpio`` package, enable starting the pigpio daemon at boot and then doing a reboot to activate the pigpio daemon.
 For more information see `pigpio_download`_  and remote_pin_ .
-For the demo implementation the package from the Raspbian repository is installed, because it is more guarenteed that it is good integrated in the system, even if the packages might be a bit older.
+For the demo implementation the package from the Raspbian repository is installed.
+This ensures that the package is good integrated in the system, even if it might be a bit older.

 .. code-block:: console